ranedk/tuts/kotlin/kotlintuts/README.md

 ## Type System

+tldr; `Any` is the super class of everything, `Unit` is equivalent of `void`, `Nothing` is the sub class of everything.

 The objective of type system in Kotlin is to save us from getting NullPointerExceptions So, the type system is designed to manage Nullable and non-Nullable things properly

 All classes have a super class `Any`.
-Its the base class if not mentioned.
+Its the super class (base class) for every class.

-`Unit` type is like void in Java
+- `Unit` type is like void in Java
-If a function returns "no value" it returns `Unit` `Unit` is proper type with a "singleton instance" also referred to as Unit or ()
+- If a function returns "no value" it returns `Unit`
+- `Unit` is proper type with a "singleton instance" also referred to as Unit or ()

-This is for consistency, so all functions have something to return
-- if they return nothing then they are returning Unit)
-- there is always some argument that they will take (if nothing, then its Unit)
+- Function which return `Unit` mutate objects and have side effects.

 e.g. Unit can be mentioned explicitly as
 ```kotlin